 You see, for the federal government to consider an accident to be alcohol-related, the driver of either of the vehicles (or any of the vehicles) may or may not have consumed alcohol, any passengers in the vehicles may or may not have consumed alcohol, and any pedestrians or bystanders that witnessed the event may or may not have consumed alcohol.
 In essence, if anyone involved in the accident, including witnesses to the accident, were under the influence of alcohol, the accident becomes alcohol-related.
 On top of that, the consumption of alcohol does not need to be proven – only implied – for this to go down as statistically an alcohol-related incident.

 There is a huge bureaucracy that has been created around the DUI laws, including law enforcement jobs in and of themselves, the DUI classes mandated by law, and the impact the laws have on incarceration rates which benefit the prison industrial complex.
 MADD has become a major bureaucracy as well, providing thousands of jobs.
-According to many criminal defense lawyers, local law Enforcement receives grants for the State and Federal government in the name of DUI prevention.
+According to many lawyers, local law Enforcement receives grants for the State and Federal government in the name of DUI prevention.
 Without these grants, many law enforcement agencies would cease to exist.
 Once one looks at the entire picture, specifically the economic motive of the DUI laws, it becomes clear that there is an element of concern of public safety, and a big part dealing with money.

 What about the War on Drugs?
 Has this been politically motivated as well?